Thursday, April 25, 2013

 Celebrating the Liturgy

-While visiting earthquake earthquake in Haiti last January, Archbishop Timothy M. Dolan asked the victims if there were anything else he could do for them.
+While visiting earthquake earthquake in Haiti three years ago, Then Archbishop now Cardinal Timothy M. Dolan asked the victims if there were anything else he could do for them.
 A young woman raised her hand.
 He expected her to ask for more medicine, tents, drinking water, food and workers.
 Instead, all she asked was, “Can a priest say Mass for us tomorrow, on Sunday?”
 Totally moved, the archbishop wrote this reflection about how our Catholics in the US under-appreciate the celebration of the Mass.

-And for the first time in decades, the extraordinary form of the Mass was celebrated this week at the Cathedral in Washington DC.
+Three years ago this week, for the first time in decades, the extraordinary form of the Mass was celebrated at the Cathedral in Washington DC.
 For those who are unfamiliar or unappreciative with the splendor of the Latin Liturgy in this form, some questions often arise.
 Msgr.
 Charles Pope answers them and explains "Why Celebrate Mass in Latin?"
 And a Catholic blogger mom who was present at the cathedral offers her un-expert observation: "More so than all the beauty that surrounded me at that mass, within the liturgy and the church itself, was the beauty and looks of absolute wonder on the children's faces."
 She explains in "A child's view from the pews."

 Another eventful week in our Catholic world.
 Have a great and blessed new week.